solid/webid-profile/notes/pre-final-draft.md

 Profiles can contain, and apps are free to follow, any kind of links to related documents.
-In order to promote interoperability and limit the burden on apps, this specification recommends a limited number of related documents which a well-behaved profile should contain and a well-behaved app should discover.
+In order to promote interoperability and limit the burden on apps, this specification recommends a limited number of related documents which a well-behaved profile ought to contain and a well-behaved app ought discover.

 The discovery process starts with the WebID, a URI that points to exactly one document, referred to here as a [WebID Profile Document](TBD).
-This document must be publicly readable and should contain pointers to a `Preferences File` containing settings & resources meant only for the WebID owner, `Type Index Files` containing links to specific types of resources, and zero or more [Extended Profile Document](TBD) containing additional information about the WebID owner.
+This document can be expected to contain pointers to a `Preferences File Document` containing settings & resources meant only for the WebID owner, `Type Index Documents` containing links to specific types of resources, and might also contain [Extended Profile Document](TBD) containing additional information about the WebID owner.
 The documents which make up a Solid Profile are illustrated below and described in more detail in [Section 2](TBD).